Robostorm/Aquabot-Main/README.md

 This teensy controls the bill acceptor, LCD, keypad, and LED strips.
 There will be a disable signal wire running down to the driving board.
 Driving of the Aquabot will be disabled when this signal is high, but this is not yet final.

-# Pinout:
+# Pinout
 <pre>
 Pin   Function    Pin Type
 ---------------------------
-0     I/O Header  INT0, PWM
+0     I/O Header  PWM
-1     I/O Header  INT1, PWM
+1     I/O Header  PWM
-2     I/O Header  INT2, Serial RX
+2     I/O Header  Serial RX
-3     Display     INT3, Serial TX
+3     Display     Serial TX
 4     N/C         I/O
 5     I/O Header  I/O
 6     Status LED  I/O